Contact Us

 Students are required to take a minimum of 6 courses for letter-grade credit from Group B courses.
 These courses build upon Group A Foundational courses.
 All students must take these three required core courses: DSC 240, DSC 241, and DSC 260.
 In addition, students can select at least three out of the following core courses: DSC 203, DSC 204A, DSC 204B, DSC 206, DSC 215, DSC 242, DSC 243, DSC 244, DSC 245, DSC 250, DSC 261.

 Students can take advantage of electives to complete their course of study.
 These courses can be advanced courses in data science subjects listed under Group B, as research topics (DSC 291) courses, or they can be graduate (or upper-division undergraduate) courses in other departments, subject to approval by the student’s HDSI faculty advisor.
-As a matter of guidance, students can choose from the following elective or specialization tracks to complete course requirements.
+As a matter of guidance, students can choose from the following electives to complete course requirements.
 General Elective Courses: DSC 205, DSC 231, DSC 251, DSC 252, DSC 253, DSC 254, DSC 213, DSC 214 CSE 234, MATH 181 A-B-C, MATH 284, MATH 285, MATH 287A-B, COGS 243.

 Successful completion of the program requires completion of a Thesis (Plan I) or a course-based Comprehensive Examination (Plan II) that tests integrative knowledge across multiple courses.
 Out of the 48 units, at least 40 units must be using graduate-level courses.
 In addition, 2 out of 10 graduate courses can be in areas not directly related to data science but a domain focus such as economics, biology, medicine, etc upon approval of the student’s faculty advisor.